Transgender Bill: India parliament passes amendment to redefine transgender identity amid protests

 “India's parliament has passed a controversial bill that seeks to change how transgender people are legally recognised and their right to self-identify”

-INSUFFICIENT EVIDENCE — No evidence in archive to confirm or refute passage of transgender rights legislation
+No evidence found in cross-references, web search, or Wikipedia to confirm the passage of a controversial transgender rights bill.

 “The government says the changes will make welfare benefits more accessible and strengthen an existing law against exploitation and trafficking”